Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Related work

-A cascaded neural network architecture for computer vision is presented in~\cite{huang2017multi}.
-In their work, as the of the input increases, the evaluation is performed with increased resolution and increasing the number of component DNNs in the cascade.
-The work of~\cite{wang2017skipnet} presented the SkipNet approach, where each input can take a path composed of a subset of layers of the original architecture.
+Cascaded classification is suggested in the seminal work of Viola and Jones~\cite{viola2001rapid}.
+As opposed to voting or stacking ensembles in which classification is derived from the outputs of multiple experts (e.g., majority), the decision in a cascaded architecture is based on the last expert.
+A cascaded neural network architecture for computer vision is presented in~\cite{huang2018multi}.
+In their work, as the complexity of the input increases, the evaluation is performed with increased resolution and increased number of component DNNs in the cascade.
+The works of Wang \etal~\cite{wang2017skipnet,wang2018sgad} presents the skipping approach, where each input can take a path composed of a subset of layers of the original architecture.
 Skipping of layers requires training of switches that decide whether skipping of layers takes place.
-The work by~\cite{lerox2017cascading} presented the idea of early stopping in a setting in which the cascaded DNNs are distributed among multiple devices.
+The work by Lerox \etal~\cite{lerox2017cascading} presented the idea of early stopping in a setting in which the cascaded DNNs are distributed among multiple devices.

-Reinforcement learning is employed in~\cite{odena2017changing} in a cascade of meta-layers to train controllers that select computational modules per meta-layer.
+Reinforcement learning is employed by Odena \etal~\cite{odena2017changing} in a cascade of meta-layers to train controllers that select computational modules per meta-layer. meta-layers to train controllers that select computational modules per meta-layer.